Got a question about joining the Endeavour crew? Our most commonly asked questions are answered below.

 We recommend appropriate good quality wet weather sailing gear – suitable for extreme weather conditions - including waterproof and windproof jacket and pants, plus warm clothing, sailing gloves and thermals.
 The museum has this voyaging equipment for hire if needed.

-Full (non- refundable) payment for your voyage is required within four weeks of receiving your deposit and is to be paid through the secure Eventbrite website.
+Full (non- refundable) payment for your voyage is required within four weeks of receiving your deposit or four weeks’ from day of departure (whichever comes first) and is to be paid through the secure Eventbrite website.
 It is compulsory for you to take out full travel insurance when booking a voyage.

 There are normal three-prong (Plug Type 1) 240 volt electrical sockets on the 20th-century deck.
 Please note that our electricity is from a generator, so voltage can fluctuate.
 There is a very small chance that damage to your electrical device may occur.